 These small changes in design make a powerful impact on the overall cleaning performance of the Dyson V10.

-In the case of the V8, the cyclones and dust bin are designed perpendicular to the extension wand and cleaning head, creating a “T”-like shape.
-Whereas, with the V10, the the dust bin is parallel to the cyclones and extension wand, creating a more streamline look.
+In the case of the V8, the cyclones and dust bin are designed perpendicular to the extension wand and cleaning head, creating a T-shape.
+Whereas, with the V10, the dust bin is parallel to the cyclones and extension wand, creating a more streamlined look.

 The V8 comes with a “Direct-Drive” cleaning head and may also include the Fluffy cleaning head, depending on the specific model you select.